AlisaVlasova/quiz-app/README.md

 ## Problems

-In some cases api gives an empty array, so if you see an error message just go back to home page ang change some settings)
+- In some cases api gives an empty array, so if you see an error message just go back to home page ang change some settings)
+- Have some troubles with deployment. [https://alisavlasova.github.io/quiz-app/](https://alisavlasova.github.io/quiz-app/) Getting an empty page with styles

 ## Available Scripts